 Arthur is a spirited ten-year old whose parents are away looking for work, whose eccentric grandfather has been missing for several years, and who lives with his grandmother in a country house that, in two days, will be repossessed, torn down, and turned into a block of flats unless Arthur's grandfather returns to sign some papers and pay off the family debt.
 Arthur discovers that the key to success lies in his own descent into the land of the Minimoys, creatures no larger than a tooth, whom his grandfather helped relocate to their garden.
 Somewhere among them is hidden a pile of rubies, too.
 Can Arthur be of stout heart and save the day?
 Romance beckons as well, and a villain lurks.Written by

-Humans turned into Minimoys have 5 fingers, real Minimoys have 4 (as all other speaking species seen), and the king's mount only 3.
+Humans turned into Minimoys have five fingers, real Minimoys have four (as all other speaking species seen), and the King's mount, only three.
 See more »

 The credits feature the characters walking by the names of their voice actors and sometimes pausing briefly to wave.
 The human characters (Arthur's grandmother, parents,etc.) are in Minimoy form.
 Luc Besson is also seen in Minimoy form.
 See more »

 Weinstein's 94 minute USA/UK version is renamed "Arthur and the Invisibles" and is heavily cut and rearranged from the original 103 minute French/English language version named "Arthur et les Minimoys":

 The romance, kiss and marriage between Arthur and Selenia is cut.